mweel1/usa_high_level/use-cases/surf-media/index.md

 # Purchasing

-You would boot your OS, and search the network by directory or map, and purchase the content for public use.
+You would boot your OS, and search the network by directory or map, and purchase the content for $x public use.

 # Viewing